Cat-Lord/react-examples/README.md

 Things to consider:
 - unDraw: Library with free-to-download pictures
-- Nivo: UI library for data graphical elements (grahs, charts, ...)
+- Nivo: UI library for data graphical elements (graphs, charts, ...)
 - Tailwind css: Similar to bootstrap, more complex but also more unique

 #### tic-tac-toe
 Example game taken from [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html).
 There are two important files:

 - official\_index.js: Exact copy of the official code copied from the site
-- index.js: My own code written as an attempt to implement this game as an excercise following the tutorial.
+- index.js: My own code written as an attempt to implement this game as an exercise following the tutorial.
 Working a little differently than the original.

 #### react-playground
 Playground where I tested most of the React functionality available at [Hello World documentation](https://reactjs.org/docs/hello-world.html).
 Main concepts I took from